complexity-science-hub/pyvistool/readme/app-vr-graph.md

 #### Datasets

-Datasets can be provided either as json or as a 2-dimensional array (including the header).
+Datasets can be provided as 2-dimensional arrays (including the header).

 Name | Format (Header) | Options | Description
 ---- | --------------- | ------- | -----------